X-mei/My-Malloc/README.md

-## HW2: Malloc Library Part 2
--Student Name: Meihong Ge
--Student ID: mg476
+## Analysis of result
 ### Organization of Report
-The report is divided into two chuncks, where I discuss the design process as well as some unique implementation detials in the First Part, and the result I acquired as well as my analysis towards it.
+The report is divided into three main sections, where I discuss the design process as well as some unique implementation detials in the First Section, the result I acquired as well as my analysis towards it in the Second Section, and comparison to the glibc version of malloc & source code analysis of it.
 ### 1. Implementation Overview
 #### 1.1 Locking version Implementation
 The locking version is reletively straight forward.
 The core datastructure in the design of this malloc library is the free list.
 To make it thread safe, everytime a modification is made to the free list should be protected by a lock.
 Since most function involes altering the list, namely insert/merge/remove list, my design is to put lock right outside the interface method `myMalloc()`.